dzimchuk/book-fast-containers/README.md

 All services are configured to use the same User Secrets ID for simplicity.
 So it's enough to configure User Secrets with the settings shown above once to be used in Development environment.

 ### Azure KeyVault

+Accessing KeyVault depends on how you run the application (in Kubernetes or in Docker Compose).

 #### Kubernetes